-Sarah Gorke joins the Aspire Center as a Career Specialist, where she will work with faculty and students in the fields of arts and culture.
-Through relevant experiential learning opportunities, she will assist students by helping them explore their career aspirations and build their personal networks and professional skills that will evolve throughout their lifetimes.Read More
+Sarah Gorke serves the Aspire Center as a Career Specialist, where she works with faculty and students in the fields of arts and culture.
+Through relevant experiential learning opportunities, she assists students by helping them explore their career aspirations and build their personal networks and professional skills that will evolve throughout their lifetimes.Read More

 As Career Specialist, Trevor Jung builds relationships with employers, alumni, and graduate/professional schools to provide students with access to meaningful mentoring, shadowing, internships, and other skill-building experiences starting in students’ first year on campus.
 He supports students seeking guidance in the fields of government, nonprofit, and law ensuring they have a rewarding and fruitful experience while studying at Carthage College.Read More